grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 You can also nest groups, allowing BDD-style testing.

 All metrics emitted in a group have the tag `group` with a value of all wrapping group names separated by `::` (two colons).
-There is also a root group with the name '' (empty string).
+The root group uses the name '' (empty string).
 If you have a single group named `cool requests`, the actual value of the `group` is `::cool requests`.

 For example, you could use groups to organize multiple requests by page loads or user actions.